I Literally Just Told You

-I Literally Just Told You is a British game show that first aired on Channel 4 on 16 December 2021.
+I Literally Just Told You is a British game show that first aired on Channel 4 from 16 December 2021 to 2 August 2024.
 The programme is hosted by Jimmy Carr.
 Some questions are multiple choice general knowledge questions, while the majority are memory-based questions about facts and events from earlier in the episode.

 Format

 Each episode starts with four contestants, and two are eliminated at points within the show, leaving the two finalists to face off against each other.
 Questions steadily increase in value from £250 to £2,000.
 Only the winner receives the total prize money both players who made the final round have accumulated.
 The rounds are: